mixelpixel/Learn-C-The-Hard-Way/README.md

 3. Xcode Version 9.0.1 (9A1004),
 4. `$  cc --version` ---> `Apple LLVM version 9.0.0 (clang-900.0.38)`
 5. As of 6/8/2017 [valgrind](http://valgrind.org/) is still inoperable with macOS Sierra, <strike>so I am continuing using Ubuntu 16.04.2 LTS on either a persistent USB boot stick, or, as a guest OS in Virtual Box v5.1.22 r115126 (Qt5.6.2), GNOME Terminal 3.18.3 "A terminal emulator for the GNOME desktop.
 Using VTE version 0.42.5 +GNUTLS.</strike>
   - **UPDATE** 6/15/2017 valgrind 3.13.0 runs on macOS Sierra!
-Willl it work on macOS High Sierra?
+Seems to work on macOS High Sierra...
 - `$ diff -v` ---> `diff (GNU diffutils) 2.8.1`
 - `$  lldb -v` ---> `lldb-900.0.50.1, Swift-4.0`